A Note on "A polynomial-time algorithm for global value numbering": GVN algorithm by Gulwani and Necula

 \subsubsection{The solution}

-From the above example, it is clear that the problem is due to the removal of some \emph{necessary} nodes, which the algorithm considers as unnecessary.
+From the above example, it is clear that the problem is due to the removal of some nodes, which the algorithm considers as unnecessary.
 The simple solution is to retain all such nodes.
-In that case, for the above example, the SED reaching the input point of $d:=a+b$ will have a node representing the expression $a+b$, indicating that an expression equivalent to it is already computed.
+In that case, for the above example, the SED reaching the input point of $d:=a+b$ will have a node representing the expression $a+b$, indicating that this expression is redundant.